-Princess has a webpage detailing all suspended trips, including some trips that have been paused until Dec.
-15, 2020, and some early 2021 trips that have already been canceled.
+Princess has a webpage detailing all suspended trips, including all trips that have been paused through Dec.
+31, 2020 and some early 2021 trips that have already been canceled.
 If your trip has been canceled, you will receive a 125% credit to use on a future trip.
 See the Princess website for more information.

 Royal Caribbean International